 Dionysius of Halicarnassus comments that by the time that he was writing, the Sacred Forest of Pan which covered the Palatine Hill had been entirely clear-cut, but the cave still existed.
 Furthermore, because it was such an important site to the Romans, it was regarded as a holy shrine.
 In his day, the cave’s entrance was framed with elaborate masonry, or “built up” as he put it, and outside was a bronze statue “of ancient workmanship” (he possibly means that the statue is either many centuries old or was made in an archaic style, or both) of the she-wolf suckling the divine twins.
 This is confirmed in Caesar Augustus’ list of accomplishments, in which he says with pride that he conducted a restoration project on the Lupercal cave (Dionysius of Halicarnassus, Roman Antiquities, book 1, chapters 32, 79; Caesar Augustus, Res Gestae, part 4, chapter 19).

 The date of February 15 had two titles in the ancient Roman calendar.
-Yes it was called the Lupercalia, but it was also known as the Februalia, the Feast of Purification.
-This particular feast day appears to be of Etruscan or Sabine origin, and it involved purifying the city and the landscape around it.
+Yes it was called the Lupercalia, but it was also known as the Februalia.
+This was the principal feast day of the ancient Etruscan god Februus, the god of purification.
+This particular feast day involved purifying the city and the landscape around it.
 This religious ritual was the epicenter of the month of February.
 The priests who presided over the purification ceremony wore crowns made from pine branches, which had to be cut from “a pure tree”, meaning that it grew straight, it had no physical defects such as a crooked trunk, broken branches, or other injuries, and it wasn’t infected with disease.
 The priests also wore special clothing on this day, but unfortunately no description is given as to what these purifying vestments looked like other than they were made of wool.
 The poet Lucan makes a comment that the priests wore their togas with a belt around the waist, “Gabii style”, and may be a reference to the Etruscan priesthood.
 Branches of pine were distributed to the people to burn as incense inside their homes in order to smoke out any bad smells or miasmas that might spread disease.
 So, it seems that the ancient Romans invented the pine air freshener – another accomplishment to their credit!
 The Roman priests sacrificed a dog in order to purify the city, although Plutarch wasn’t exactly sure where this tradition came from.
 He hypothesized that this tradition may have come from the Greeks, because the ancient Greeks used to sacrifice a dog as a means of purification, and since February was the month of purification (as I mentioned in an earlier post), this would make sense.
 He gives a few other hypotheses in addition to the aforementioned one, but the ancient Greek connection seems most likely, since both the Etruscans and Romans were very Hellenized people.
 Lucan and Vopiscus describe how the Roman citizens, led by the priests and the Vestal Virgins, conduct a ritual promenade around the city’s boundary – the “pomerium” – chanting their prayers and appeals to the gods; the goddesses Minerva, Vesta, and Cybele are called upon with much greater fervency than the rest.
 This particular aspect of the day’s festivities was known as the Amburbium, which means “walk around the city”.
 When the circumambulation is completed, a bull is sacrificed and its entrails are read to determine if their efforts have been successful in bringing good luck (Ovid, Fasti, book 2, introduction; Plutarch, Roman Questions, #68; Vopiscus, The Life of Aurelian, chapter 20; Lucan, De Bello Civili, book 1, lines 642-677).